krother/training_and_teaching_methods/coding_exercises/reduced_examples.rst

 Step-by-Step tutorials
 ----------------------

-Probably the easiest way to facilitate a practical exercise is to take the participants by the hand and bring them home safely.
-Write down every single step necessary to complete a task.
-Most of the time that the tutorial is telling the participants exactly what to do, which lines of code to write etc. If they manage to follow the instructions by the letter, they will probably succeed.
+Probably the easiest way to facilitate a practical exercise is to write down every single step necessary to complete a task.
+Most of the time the tutorial is telling the participants exactly what to do, which lines of code to write etc.
+If they manage to follow the recipe, they will probably succeed.
+This is a good approach for longer exercises, because students need to read and implement each step carefully.
+Step-by-step instructions let students proceed at their own pace.

 If you want to see a highly developed step-by-step guide, take a look at the `Django Girls Tutorial <https://tutorial.djangogirls.org/en/>`__.